laymonage/django-fs-paths/README.md

 I don't think I have the capacity to turn this into a real package and maintain it.
 If you're interested in doing so, I'll be happy to hand over the repository.
-Feel free to rename it to `django-fs-paths`, `django-file-urls`, `django-why-would-you-need-this`, or whatever.
+Feel free to rename it to `django-fs-urls`, `django-file-urls`, `django-why-would-you-need-this`, or whatever.

 [nextjs]: https://nextjs.org/docs/routing/introduction